-I am in the fifth year of the PhD program in Linguistics at the University of Massachusetts, Amherst.
+I am a Ph.D. candidate in Linguistics at the University of Massachusetts, Amherst.
 I study Agreement and Case from both syntactic and psycholinguistic perspectives.
 Hindi-Urdu and other South Asian languages constitute the empirical focus of my work.
 My research on the processing of agreement in Hindi is supported by a DDRI Grant from the NSF (Computing agreement in a mixed system: a psycholinguistic comparison of subject and object agreement in Hindi.)

 As part of cross-linguistic research on the syntax of agreement I have looked at Person and Number hierarchies in agreement in other languages (Ojibwe, Cree and Dumi) with Ekaterina Vostrikova and Leland Kusmer.

-As part of work on the processing of Hindi I collaborate with Samar Husain (IIT,Delhi), looking at contexts where ‘Forgetting effects’ arise in the Hindi.
+As part of work on the processing of Hindi I collaborate with Samar Husain (IIT,Delhi), looking at contexts where ‘Forgetting effects’ arise in head final languages.

-In addition, I have worked on various topics related to the syntax and syntax-semantics interface of Hindi-Urdu : Agents and Instruments in Hindi-Urdu Causatives; Focus marking in Hindi-Urdu; Hindi-English Code-switching; Sluicing in Hindi-Urdu (with Jyoti Iyer); Anaphors in Hindi-Urdu (with Ethan Poole) and Comparatives in Hindi-Urdu (with Jyoti Iyer and Gurmeet Kaur).
+In addition, I have worked on various topics related to the syntax and syntax-semantics interface: Agents and Instruments in Hindi-Urdu Causatives; Focus marking ; Hindi-English Code-switching; Sluicing in Hindi-Urdu (with Jyoti Iyer); Anaphors in Hindi-Urdu (with Ethan Poole) and Comparatives in Hindi-Urdu (with Jyoti Iyer and Gurmeet Kaur).

 Email me: sakshibhatia (at) linguist.umass.edu